Sohom-01/ETL-using-AWS-RDS/README.md

 # ETL-using-AWS-RDS
-Performed and ETL pipeline for a dataset.
+Performed an ETL pipeline for a dataset.
+Applied the concept of One hot encoding for further usage for ML models or etc.